anuket-project/anuket-specifications/doc/gov/chapters/chapter09.md

 c.
 Detail level of data that will be published

 2) RI-1 Labs are successfully stood up in all target environments
-* Vendor (3rd party)
+* Vendor (NFVI, VNF, VIM, 3rd Party)
 *	Community (OPNFV)
 *	LaaS (e.g. UNH)

-3) Engaged NVFI vendors successfully configure their infrastructure per RI-1 and run the RC-1 test suite and are able to provide expert feedback
+3) Engaged vendors successfully configure their cloud infrastructure per RI-1 and run the RC-1 test suite and are able to provide expert feedback

-4) Engaged VNF vendors are able to validate that they can instantiate and run rudimentary validation of VNF functionality on more than one conformant NVFI
+4) Engaged vendors are able to validate that they can instantiate and run rudimentary validation of VNF functionality on more than one conformant cloud infrastructure (NFVI)

 <a name="9.5.2.7"></a>
 ### 9.5.2.7 Initiation